harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 <div><logos-laravel /> Laravel Elixir</div>
 <div><logos-nodejs-icon /> Node.js</div>
 <div><logos-npm /> NPM</div>
-<div><logos-angular /> Angular</div>
+<div><logos-angular-icon class="bg-white" /> Angular</div>

 ::modules::

 CJS, AMD, UMD, IIFE

 <!--
 - Now we enter the bronze age

 - The era of "It's a web app actually", our web tools are getting better and more complicated as the scope of our websites grow

-- Lot of interesting tools as you can see there, Laravel Elixer is worth noting which was an abstraction of gulp, similar to Laravel Mix but for Laravel 4/5
+- Lot of interesting tools as you can see there, Laravel Elixir is worth noting which was an abstraction of gulp, similar to Laravel Mix but for Laravel 4/5

 - The paradigm was on "Task Running", so having a pipeline of tasks to execute things